JulioJu/ProjetJavaEEWebAlbum/README.md

 * Sometimes, even we refres, deconnect, reconnect, an picture not inserted is no displayed ==> restart TomEE for fix this issue.

+# Info
+* Info : only admin or owner can delete or change album or picture.
+Delete link do nothing, and edit link send 403 error.

 <!-- vim: sw=4 ts=4 et:
 -->